danclay/simple-ragtag-archive/README.md

 ## Post-update / Fixing Data

 If the ID.db.json files are incorrect and this has been fixed in a version or if you just want the data pushed to Elastic Search, run `docker compose exec ytdlp node /app/scripts/fixData.js`.

+## Customize

+### Cloudflare Warp

+If you are running this in a datacenter or do not have a reputable IP, you can use Cloudflare Warp to have better success at fetching Youtube data.
+To enable this, uncomment where stated in `docker-compose.yaml`, add `--proxy socks5://warp:1080` to `YTDLP_ARGS` in `.env`, and run `docker compose up -d`.